Female Hair Transplant in Turkey: Techniques, Results, and Success Rates

 - Comprehensive Care: Patients are choosing Istanbul because clinics here offer all-inclusive medical packages.
 This reduces the stress of logistics, allowing the patient to focus entirely on their recovery and result.

-Who is an Ideal Candidate for Female Hair Transplant?
+Who Is a Good Candidate for Female Hair Transplant?

-Determining candidacy for a female hair transplant in Turkey is more complex than for men.
-While male hair loss is predominantly genetic, female hair loss can be multifactorial.
+Determining candidacy for a female hair transplant Turkey procedure is more complex than for men.
+In men, hair loss is almost always genetic.
+In women, it can be multifactorial.

-In our medical practice at Clinicana, we consider you a strong candidate if:
+In our medical practice, we consider you a strong candidate if:

 - You Have a Stable Donor Area: The back of your head must have healthy, thick hair that is not thinning.
 If you have Diffuse Unpatterned Alopecia (DUPA) where the back is also thinning, a transplant may not be successful.

-- You Have Traction Alopecia: This is mechanical hair loss caused by tight hairstyles like braids or ponytails.
-Since the follicles are damaged by physical pulling rather than disease, transplants in these areas have a very high success rate.
+- You Have Traction Alopecia: This is mechanical hair loss caused by tight braids or ponytails.
+Since the follicles are damaged by pulling, not disease, transplants in these areas have a very high success rate.

-- You Want to Lower Your Hairline: Women with naturally high foreheads who wish to better frame their face are excellent candidates for female hairline restoration in Turkey.
+- You Want to Lower Your Hairline: Women with naturally high foreheads who want to frame their face better are excellent candidates for female hairline restoration Turkey.

 - Your Hair Loss is Stabilized: We generally avoid operating if your hair loss is currently rapid or aggressive.
-We must stabilize the condition medically first to ensure long-term results.
+We must stabilize the condition medically first.

-Before scheduling surgery, we always recommend a full blood panel.
+Crucial Medical Note: Before scheduling surgery, we always recommend a full blood panel.
 We must rule out reversible causes like thyroid dysfunction, iron deficiency (anemia), or Polycystic Ovary Syndrome (PCOS).
+If the cause is medical, surgery is not the cure; medical treatment is.

 The fear of shaving the head is the number one barrier for women considering surgery.
 We understand this concern deeply.
 That is why female FUE hair transplant protocols have been adapted to offer “No-Shave” or “Partial Shave” options.